WWE Video: Vince McMahon Fires The Rock On 'Raw'

 Unlike most WWE superstars, The Rock can pretty much do whatever he wants when he has a live microphone in his hand, so while the company brass wasn’t happy about what he did after the show went off the air, they’ll likely still use him on their shows whenever they can.
 In fact, he’ll probably have a big role in this year’s WrestleMania show.
 So, don’t expect this to have a negative impact on The Rock’s WWE future.

 As for what The Rock will end up doing at WrestleMania 33, well, for now, we don’t really know.
-But, we do know one thing, it won’t involve him wrestling, because there’s an insurance issue which is preventing him from doing so.
+But, we do know one thing, it won’t involve him wrestling because there’s an insurance issue which is preventing him from doing so.
 Furthermore, if the plan is for him to wrestle, WWE would’ve announced his opponent by now.

-Last year, The Rock did have a match at WrestleMania 32, but it wasn’t exactly a competitive match, as it was over in less than ten seconds.
+Last year, The Rock did have a match at WrestleMania 32, but it wasn’t exactly a competitive match, as it was over in less than 10 seconds.
 So, if he ends up getting physical at this year’s show, don’t expect him to take any bumps.

 It’s been reported by Wrestle Talk TV that The Rock is interested in doing an in-ring segment with his Fast and Furious co-star Vin Diesel at WrestleMania 33.
 The newest installment in the Fast and Furious series, which is called The Fate of the Furious, is scheduled to hit theaters on April 14, which is less than two weeks after WrestleMania.
 So, it’s easy to see why The Rock wants to do a segment with his co-star at WWE’s biggest show of the year.